nulllvoid/E-commerce-Site/README.md

 # E-commerce-Site

-Udemy Like site frontend designed by me using pure ##html ,##css,some bootstrap and gsap for animations.
+Education based site frontend designed by me using pure ##html ,##css,some bootstrap and gsap for animations.
 Designed this Just for fun

 ### Download Zip and Extract